 Louise has a keen interest in senior’s rights.
 She was a volunteer supervisor at a Seniors Rights Legal Clinic administered by Justice Connect (formerly PILCH), and continues to receive pro bono referrals from Justice Connect in this area.

 - Acted for Alcoa in Supreme Court of Victoria litigation against a number of AGL Loy Yang related companies, concerning an electricity hedging agreement the parties had entered into.
 The hedging agreement hedged the spot price for electricity in the National Electricity Market for a specific load for a period of 22 years.
-Alcoa sought declarations as to the meaning of certain clauses in the hedging agreement, which related to the Point Henry aluminium smelter.
 The proceeding settled at a court ordered mediation, with the parties mutually agreeing to terminate the hedging agreement.

-- Acting for Westpac in relation to a substantial debt exposure in relation to a customer who held a property portfolio.
-This instruction included the appointment of receivers and addressing issues arising out of leases and contracts of sale.
+- Acting for Westpac in relation to substantial debt exposure in relation to a customer who held a property portfolio.
+This instruction included the appointment of receivers and addressing issues arising out of leases and contract of sale.